MehdiHCH/Portfolio/docs/_projects/(5) Diabetıc.md

 ### Medical Context

-La **rétinopathie diabétique** est l'une des complications les plus fréquentes du diabète et constitue une cause majeure de cécité dans le monde.
-La détection précoce est essentielle pour limiter les risques de perte de vision.
+**Diabetic retinopathy** is one of the most common complications of diabetes and a major cause of blindness worldwide.
+Early detection is essential to limit the risk of vision loss.

 ### Challenges

-- 🏥 **Diagnostic manuel:** Lent et subjectif, nécessite des ophtalmologistes experts
+- 🏥 **Manual diagnosis:** Slow and subjective, requires expert ophthalmologists
-- 📈 **Volume croissant:** Augmentation des cas de diabète dans le monde
+- 📈 **Growing volume:** Increase in diabetes cases worldwide
-- 🎯 **Subtilité des signes:** Difficile de détecter les stades précoces
+- 🎯 **Subtle signs:** Difficult to detect early stages
-- 💰 **Coût élevé:** Examens réguliers coûteux et chronophages
+- 💰 **High cost:** Regular examinations are expensive and time-consuming
-- 🌍 **Accès limité:** Manque de spécialistes dans zones rurales
+- 🌍 **Limited access:** Lack of specialists in rural areas

 ### Solution

-Modèle de **Deep Learning** basé sur **EfficientNetB0** pour:
+**Deep Learning** model based on **EfficientNetB0** for:
-- Classification automatique en 5 stades
+- Automatic classification into 5 stages
-- Détection précoce et objective
+- Early and objective detection
-- Suivi automatisé de l'évolution
+- Automated progression monitoring
-- Accessibilité améliorée au diagnostic
+- Improved diagnostic accessibility

 ---